Skip to content

 Staking Rewards Classification

-Staking rewards sit in genuinely unsettled territory for AHV purposes as of mid-2026.
-The brief for this post referenced an ESTV ruling from 2021, but I cannot verify that ruling to a primary published source I can link.
+Staking rewards sit in genuinely unsettled territory for AHV as of mid-2026.
+The brief for this post referenced an ESTV ruling from 2021, but I cannot verify that ruling against a published primary source I can link.
 I will not cite what I cannot confirm.

-What can be said from first principles: if staking constitutes commercial activity (operating a validator or providing staking services on a regular, organised basis with intent to profit), the rewards are likely Erwerbseinkommen and therefore AHV-pflichtig.
-If staking is passive, more analogous to holding a savings instrument, the argument for excluding it from AHV applies.
+What you can say from first principles: if you run staking as commercial activity, operating a validator or providing staking services on a regular organised basis with intent to profit, the rewards likely qualify as Erwerbseinkommen and trigger AHV.
+If staking is passive, closer to holding a savings instrument, the argument for excluding it from AHV holds.

-The AHV treatment of staking is a question your cantonal Ausgleichskasse is best placed to answer in writing.
-Do not declare staking rewards as AHV-exempt based on online commentary, including this post.
+Your cantonal Ausgleichskasse is the right place to get a written answer.
+Do not declare staking rewards as AHV-exempt on the strength of online commentary, including this post.

 Self-Employed Sliding Scale

 AHVG Art.
 8 and AHV Merkblatt 2.02 define the self-employed contribution structure.
-The sliding scale is the key feature that distinguishes self-employment from salaried employment.
+The sliding scale is the feature that sets self-employment apart from salaried employment.

-At very low net self-employment income, a minimum annual contribution of CHF 530 applies.
-This is the floor.
-You pay it even if your net Bitcoin income is minimal, as long as you are registered as self-employed.
+At very low net self-employment income, you pay a minimum annual contribution of CHF 530.
+That is the floor.
+You owe it even on minimal net Bitcoin income, as long as you are registered as self-employed.

-The sliding scale runs upward from CHF 530.
-As net income rises, the contribution rate increases progressively until it reaches the full self-employed rate at net income of CHF 60,500, where the maximum annual AHV contribution of CHF 9,800 applies.
+The scale climbs from CHF 530.
+As net income rises, the rate steps up until it hits the full self-employed rate at net income of CHF 60,500, where the maximum annual AHV contribution of CHF 9,800 applies.

-Above CHF 60,500, the full rate applies to the entire net income without further cap.
-The maximum insured earnings ceiling under AHVG Art.
-9 determines the contribution ceiling at high income levels.
+Above CHF 60,500, the full rate applies to your entire net income with no further cap below the maximum insured earnings ceiling under AHVG Art.
+9.

-Practical example.
-A full-time Bitcoin miner with CHF 80,000 net mining revenue after electricity and hardware costs is above the sliding scale threshold.
-They owe the full self-employed AHV rate on the full CHF 80,000.
-The provisional Ausgleichskasse bill arrives in January based on the prior year's taxable income; quarterly Akontozahlungen (instalments) run through the year.
+Example.
+A full-time Bitcoin miner with CHF 80,000 net mining revenue after electricity and hardware costs sits above the sliding scale threshold.
+You owe the full self-employed AHV rate on the full CHF 80,000.
+The provisional Ausgleichskasse bill arrives in January based on the prior year's taxable income; quarterly Akontozahlungen run through the year.

-Self-employed persons with Bitcoin income that fluctuates significantly year to year should request a provisional adjustment from the Ausgleichskasse if income drops materially mid-year.
-Overpayment is recovered after the final tax assessment, but the timing matters for cash flow.
+If your Bitcoin income swings hard year to year, ask the Ausgleichskasse for a provisional adjustment when income drops materially mid-year.
+Overpayment comes back after the final tax assessment, but the timing hits your cash flow.

 AHV Contribution Timing

 AHVG Art.
-14 governs contribution timing.
-For employees, AHV/IV/EO is deducted from each payroll run and remitted to the Ausgleichskasse monthly or quarterly depending on the employer's arrangement with the cantonal authority.
+14 governs timing.
+For employees, the employer deducts AHV/IV/EO on each payroll run and remits monthly or quarterly depending on the arrangement with the cantonal authority.

-For self-employed persons, the Ausgleichskasse sets an annual contribution based on the prior year's tax assessment.
-Four provisional Akontozahlungen are due across the year: January, April, July, and October.
+For self-employed persons, the Ausgleichskasse sets an annual contribution from the prior year's tax assessment.
+Four provisional Akontozahlungen fall due across the year: January, April, July, and October.
 After the cantonal tax authority finalises the year's taxable income, the Ausgleichskasse reconciles the provisional payments against the actual liability.
-Underpayments trigger a supplementary bill; overpayments are refunded.
+Shortfalls trigger a supplementary bill; overpayments come back.

-For a self-employed person with Bitcoin income that hit a new high in 2025, the 2026 provisional bills will reflect 2025 levels.
-If 2026 income then drops, an adjustment request mid-year prevents unnecessary cash outflow.
-If 2026 income rises further, the year-end reconciliation will show a shortfall.
-Planning around AHV timing is a standard part of managing cash flow for Bitcoin-earning self-employed persons.
+If your 2025 Bitcoin income hit a new high, your 2026 provisional bills will reflect 2025 levels.
+If 2026 income drops, an adjustment request mid-year stops unnecessary cash outflow.
+If 2026 income climbs higher, the year-end reconciliation will show a gap.
+Planning AHV timing is part of managing cash flow for any Bitcoin-earning self-employed person.

 Practical Examples